 Mavs Delight Fans as Doncic & Porzingis Crush Timberwolves, 127-122

-DALLAS - The Dallas Mavericks crushed the Minnesota Timberwolves 127-122 at home to the delight of the the first fans at the American Airlines Center for a Mavs game in almost a calendar year.
+DALLAS - The Dallas Mavericks crushed the Minnesota Timberwolves 127-122 at home on Monday to the delight of the the first fans at the American Airlines Center for an NBA game in almost a calendar year.

 The Mavs shot 55% from the field and looked to be (finally) jelling, after missing an NBA-high 41 player-games due to the health and safety protocols.